 How Construction Lights Keep Workers Safe

-Construction lighting can keep workers safe by providing better illumination wherever it is needed.
+Construction vehicle lighting can keep workers safe by providing better illumination wherever it is needed.
 According to OSHA statistics, constructions workers have a great risk of:

 - Head strikes